shama/gwen/README.md

-# Grunt, webpack, Ember.js, Node.js
+# grunt, webpack, ember, node

 > WARNING: This is very much a work in progress.